AryamanRathr0re/final/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This porject is Build By Aryaman Rathore in the Build Week Project Submission.
+Using HTML, CSS, And Javascript
 ## Acknowledgments

 - Quill.js for the rich text editor
 - Font Awesome for the icons
 - Google Fonts for the Poppins font family

-## Contact
+ Contact

-Your Name - [@yourtwitter](https://twitter.com/yourtwitter) - email@example.com
+Your Name -Aryaman Rathore
+Email: aryanrathore301@gmail.com

 Project Link: [https://github.com/yourusername/nichehub](https://github.com/yourusername/nichehub)